 He is in good health; his mind is clear.
 By profession he is, or has been, a scholar, and scholarship still engages, intermittently, the core of him.
 He lives within his income, within his temperament, within his emotional means.
 Is he happy?
 By most measurements, yes, he believes he is.
 However, he has not forgotten the last chorus of Oedipus: Call no man happy until he is dead.

-This is the last of the readings for the Coursera Fiction of Relationship class with Arnold Weinstein of Brown University.
+This is the last of the readings for the Coursera Fiction of Relationship class with Arnold Weinstein of Brown University (sadly, it seems to no longer be available as a mooc).
 In all cases, I’ve done the reading and blog posts well before the lectures were available, so that I could form my own impressions and see how my view shifted after viewing the course material; to “pre-test” so to speak, see how much I missed.
 I nearly missed this one entirely.
 The first seven chapters of David Lurie, intensely narcissistic misogynist, snob, and all-around bastard, made me want to take a shower.
 But I suppose that was the point: to introduce a disgusting protagonist, put him through the wringer, and get him to eventually, finally, learn something.

 I think I was misled by the book blurbs.
 “This is a novel about the new South Africa, about the political as well as personal, and it describes a society in a state of violent metamorphosis,” says the first.
 “Inextricably linked with Lurie’s personal story is Coetzee’s exposure of a South Africa where all codes of behavior for people, both black and white, have become perverted and twisted,” the second.
 I was expecting something more overtly political.
 I was a little slow to grasp the obvious: David Lurie is the narcissistic, racist, misogynistic Old Guard of South Africa, and this is how it crumbles – painfully, unwillingly – and starts over post-Apartheid.